Game design document: Content

 A game design document may be made of text, images, diagrams, concept art, or any applicable media to better illustrate design decisions.
 Some design documents may include functional prototypes or a chosen game engine for some sections of the game.

 Although considered a requirement by many companies, a GDD has no set industry standard form.
 For example, developers may choose to keep the document as a word processor document, or as an online collaboration tool.

 Structure

-The purpose of a game design document is to unambiguously describe the game's selling points, target audience, gameplay, art, level design, story, characters, UI, assets, etc. In short, every game part requiring development should be included by the developer in enough detail for the respective developers to implement the said part.
+The purpose of a game design document is to unambiguously describe the game's selling points, target audience, gameplay, art, level design, story, characters, UI, assets, etc. in enough detail for the respective developers to implement.
 The document is purposely sectioned and divided in a way that game developers can refer to and maintain the relevant parts.

-The majority of video games should require an inclusion or variation of the following sections:
+A game design document may cover some or all of the following topics: